PyFR/PyFR/doc/src/user_guide.rst

 [soln-plugin-tavg]
 ^^^^^^^^^^^^^^^^^^

-Time average quantities.
+Time average quantities and their standard-deviations.
 Parameterised with

 1. ``nsteps`` --- accumulate the average every ``nsteps`` time steps: